Jthao24/jthao_phpcrudecrud/phpcrudecrud_deployment.md

 5. Finally a “summary” page will appear, take a look at it and make sure you have it set up the way you want it set up and click the “Finish” button when satisfied.

 ### Section 5
-Another thing that we need to make sure we have done and downloaded is the correct iso installer; that iso installer is the Ubuntu 20.04.
-Here are the steps to downloading the correct iso installer:
+Another thing that we need to make sure we have done and downloaded is the correct iso installer/file; that iso installer is Ubuntu 20.04.
+Here are the steps to downloading the correct iso installer/file:

 1. Go to this web page, https://releases.ubuntu.com/20.04/

-2. Download the “Server install image” by clicking the link (Don’t download the “Desktop image”).
+2. Download the “Server install image” by clicking on the link provided (Do not download the “Desktop image”).

 3. Make sure you place it in a space/spot in which you would like to store the iso file rather than leaving it in the “Downloads” folder.

 ### Section 6
 Now let’s focus on how to install the Apache2 server and the PHP programming language which will be used for the PHP Crude Crud Application.
-When it comes to installing Apache2 and PHP, it is rather simple and quick; first make sure you are logged into the Ubuntu Virtual Machine in which you wish to use and follow the steps provided below for both Apache2 and PHP:
+When it comes to installing Apache2 and PHP, it is rather simple and quick; we just have to run a few commands.
+Therefore, first make sure you are logged into the Ubuntu Virtual Machine in which you wish to use via ssh and follow the steps provided below for both Apache2 and PHP:

 - To install Apache2 run the following command:
     - sudo apt install apache2